qnkhuat/ubinote/README.md

 https://ubinote.com/a/id-title => view the archive
 https://ubinote.com/archive/id-title => view the archive

 TODO:
-- make authorization works for both FE and BE
 - Make adding comment works
 - polishing the highlight classes
 - Adds a header for every view page